-You take pride in providing the highest quality care for your patients – that’s why you became a nurse.
+Nurses take pride in providing the highest quality care for their patients – that’s why they became a nurse.

-However, you know that your ability to provide quality, safe care is jeopardized when you are fatigued and overworked due to inadequate nurse staffing levels.
+However, nurses know that their ability to provide quality, safe care is jeopardized when they are fatigued and overworked due to inadequate nurse staffing levels.

 Mandating RNs to work beyond their regularly scheduled hours is commonly used to staff health care facilities on a regular basis.

 Fatigue can affect nurses’ ability to deliver optimal patient care.

 Research demonstrates that fatigue causes an increased risk in errors, decline in memory, reduced ability to learn, and impaired mood and communication skills.
 Further, scientific evidence links long working hours to many health effects, including cardiovascular disease and cancer.

 Patients, nurses and hospitals all benefit when nurses are at their best.

 The needs and safety of the patients and nurses need to be put first instead of trying to cut costs.
 When our overriding objective with staffing is to ensure quality care, patient safety and satisfaction, then patients benefit.

 When staffing takes into consideration the number of patients, patient needs, the experience and expertise of nurses to ensure patient safety and care at the highest level, nurses benefit.

 And when staffing plans are designed and deployed to mitigate nurse fatigue, afford the highest-quality care from nurses and reduce the number of preventable readmissions, hospitals benefit.